-Triglyceride levels normally increase after a dog eats, but should return to normal between 3 and 10 hours later.
+Triglyceride levels normally increase after a dog eats, but should return to normal between six and 12 hours later.
 If levels remain high after 12 hours, your dog could have hyperlipidemia, the name for excess fat molecules in the blood.
-Hypothyroidism can increase triglyceride levels, as can being overweight and inactive.
-Liver problems can cause triglyceride levels to rise.
-Elevated levels of corticosteroids also can elevate triglyceride levels.
-This can result from certain medications or from a medical condition such as Cushing's disease.
-In some dogs, the cause is classified as idiopathic, or unknown.
-Some of them may have genetic conditions that predispose them to elevated triglycerides.

 Hyperlipidemia can be caused by certain medications, such as steroids.
 Medical conditions, such as diabetes, pancreatitis, hypothyroidism, some kidney conditions, and Cushing's disease can lead to hyperlipidemia.
 Nephrotic syndrome, a condition that causes a dog's liver to produce too much cholesterol, can also result in hyperlipidemia.
 Sometimes, hyperlipidemia has a genetic cause.
 Shetland sheepdogs, schnauzers, and collies are among the most common breeds of dogs to have high triglyceride levels.

 Effects of high triglycerides